 There is a right for parents to make representations about all exclusion decisions.
 For permanent and suspensions that result in more than 15 days of exclusion in a term, there is a right to make representations at a meeting of the school Governing Body disciplinary panel, which must be held within a 15 school-day period.
 For suspensions of between 6 and 15 days, governors must meet if requested by parents and carers.
 In cases where the exclusion is less than 6 days, parents and carers may make representations to the governing body, but there is no right to a meeting.

-The Grange Academy Behaviour for Learning Policy takes note of the guidance provided by the DFE "Behaviour and Discipline in Schools" (January 2016), Exclusion from maintained schools, academies and pupil referral units in England (September 2017) and Behaviour in schools (July 2022)
+The Grange Academy Behaviour for Learning Policy takes note of the guidance provided by the DFE Behaviour in Schools Guidance (2024) & DFE School suspensions and permanent exclusions (2024).